codingABI/7SegmentMultiplex/README.md

 # 7SegmentMultiplexing
 Demonstration of segment multiplexing for a 7-segment display with an Arduino Uno/Nano.

+Principle:
+- Only one segment per time is enabled
+- All digits uses the same segment
+- Every digit, where the current segment should be shown, is enabled
+- On every display update the next segment will be enabled

 This technic could be used to drive a 7-segment display with a common anode or cathode (for example 4041AH):
 - directly by an Arduino Uno/Nano and
 - without a special display controller and